erwan-legoff/TStabGenerator/README.md

 # Todo List
 ## Doings
-- [ ] Add a way to generate random tabs (dumby)
+- [ ] Add a way to generate random musics (dumby)
-- [ ] Add a way to generate random tabs with options (like repetition frequency, etc.)
+- [ ] Add a way to generate random musics "smarter" (less repetition, more options, etc.)

 ## To do
 - [ ] README Documentation